A-Z Restaurant Startup Costs [Restaurant Startup Budget]

 Bonus Cost: Franchise Fees

-Clearly, this cost doesn't apply to you if your restaurant isn't part of a franchise, but if it is, be ready to write a hefty check.
-Here’s a list of average franchise startup costs for popular restaurant chains*:
+Needless to say, this cost won't apply if your UK restaurant is not a franchise business.
+But if it is, be ready to invest a significant sum.
+Here is a list of typical initial costs for established restaurant franchises*:

 Here is a list of trades and professionals that you should consult as you plan to open your restaurant: